Jaguar F-Type Falls From Car Carrier And Slams Into Truck

 Behind that white truck is another expensive sports car.
 We can’t figure out the exact model year but this is a Nissan GT-R and it’s definitely not having its best day.
 It’s standing right behind the Silverado and gets gently bumped by the truck.
 We can’t tell what damage it’s suffering, though it’s probably more than just a bumper scratch given the Chevy’s massive rear bumper.

 All in all, we are glad no one was hurt but someone is probably going to be fired after this accident.
-It’s difficult to estimate the damage to the three vehicles by this short video but we are probably talking about a few thousand-dollar repair bill.
+It’s difficult to estimate the damage to the three vehicles by this short video but we are probably talking about at least a several thousand-dollar repair bill.

 Source: cars on TikTok